pulumi/infrastructure-as-code-workshop/labs/aws/python/README.md

 In this [lab](./lab-03/README.md), you will learn about how to create and deploy container based applications to Elastic Container Service (ECS).

+### Lab 4 - Deploying Containers to a Kubernetes Cluster

+In this [lab](./lab-04/README.md), you will learn about how to create and deploy container based applications to a Kubernetes Cluster.